pwaring/cv/resume.md

 *   **Computer Languages:** Proficient with PHP and SQL.
 Familiar with C, Java, Perl and Python.
 *   **Web Development:** Proficient with HTML and XML.
 Familiar with CSS and jQuery.
 *   **Operating Systems:** Proficient with Linux, particularly Debian and Ubuntu.
-*   **Application Software:** Proficient with Apache, MySQL and Subversion.
-Familiar with Postfix and Git.
+*   **Application Software:** Proficient with Apache, MySQL and Git.
+Familiar with Postfix and Subversion.
 *   **Virtualisation:** Familiar with Vagrant, VirtualBox, virt-manager and KVM.

 Experience
 ----------

+*   **Self Employment**

+    Freelance Consultant, July 2015 - Present

+    - Development of bespoke websites and customisation of existing software, primarily using PHP and MySQL.
+    - Management and maintenance of client websites, including software updates (e.g. WordPress).

 *   **University of Manchester**

-    Software Support Officer, December 2013 - Present
+    Software Support Officer, December 2013 - June 2015

-    - Maintain and develop internal infrastructure and software as part of a small team.
+    - Maintained and developed internal infrastructure and software as part of a small team.
-    - Provide cover in laboratories for academic staff due to timetable clashes, illness etc.
+    - Provided cover in laboratories for academic staff due to timetable clashes, illness etc.
-    - Provide student-facing support in laboratories and contribute to teaching materials.
+    - Provided student-facing support in laboratories and contribute to teaching materials.
-    - Develop testing environments to match production, using Vagrant and VirtualBox.
+    - Developed testing environments to match production, using Vagrant and VirtualBox.
     - Built PHP web service to abstract sending email in student exercises, with auditing and rate limiting.
     - Ported existing Python CGI application over to Flask framework and WSGI.
     - Integrated multiple support systems and authored CPAN modules: [OTRS::ForwardQueue](https://metacpan.org/pod/OTRS::ForwardQueue) and [WWW::BrokenLinks](https://metacpan.org/pod/WWW::BrokenLinks).